Skip to main content

 The Pillars of Data Security

-Beyond the legal statutes, the practical security of on technological and procedural safeguards.
+Beyond the legal statutes, the practical security of your genetic information rests on technological and procedural safeguards.
 These are the operational commitments a wellness program makes to honor your privacy.
 Think of these as the digital vault and the strict protocols governing who has the key.
 The integrity of your data depends on these systems working in concert to create a secure environment for your most sensitive health information.

 The core components of this security framework are: